redstonee/StepFPGA-LEDShow/README.md

 ## Introduction

-This is a simple project using the Step-MXO2-LPC FPGA board to control LEDs.
+This is a simple project for [`2024 Winter Break Event`](https://www.eetree.cn/activity/15) by `EETree` which controls LEDs using the Step-MXO2-LPC FPGA board.
 Below is the peripheral configuration of the Step-MXO2-LPC FPGA board.

 * 8 LEDs